Raising Orphaned Wild Baby Birds

 Cats derive great enjoyment from catching birds.
 They often deliver them to their owners with pride, in what appears to be good condition.
 However, I have had great difficulty in saving these birds.
 They are usually babies or young-of-the-year that didn’t recognize that they were in danger.

 These babies often died suddenly within 12 – 18 hours of being brought to my animal hospital.
 Many appear to have died of an overwhelming bacterial infection.
-We know that the mouths of cats harbor many bacteria – among them Pasterella multocida.
+We know that the mouths of cats harbor many bacteria – among them Pasteurella multocida.
 We think that these bacteria gain access to the bird through small bites and nicks that may not be readily apparent.
 No doubt, the stress and terror of being caught in a cat’s mouth plays a part in these deaths as well.
 Many of these cat-presented babies can be saved with a single timely injection of antibiotics.
-Water-soluble injectable antibiotic drugs of the penicillin class (but not procaine penicillin) such as ammoxicillin and cephalosporins often save these birds.
+Water-soluble injectable antibiotic drugs of the penicillin class (but not procaine penicillin) such as amoxicillin and cephalosporins often save these birds.
 Giving the medicines orally won’t due.
 Ask a neighborly veterinarian who works with pocket pets to give the injection for you.

 How Do I Tell If It Is Injured or Need First Aid Or Emergency Treatment?